<- makeFun(-23.44 * cos((360/365)*(n+10)) ~ n) dec_sun

 - Velocity is L/T, as in “miles per hour”

 - Force is M L/T\(^2\), which is obscure unless you remember Newton’s Second Law that \(\text{F} = \text{m}\,\text{a}\): “force equals mass times acceleration.”
-In terms of dimension, mass is M, acceleration is L/T\(^2\).
+In the notation of dimension, mass is M, acceleration is L/T\(^2\).
 Multiply the two together and you get the dimension “force.”

 Multiplication and division are used to construct a compound dimension from the fundamental dimensions L, T, and M.